MaclaRamirez/RVFitter_scripts/README.md

 - with constrains: All lines for a single epoch are forced to have the same velocity, while a given line for all epochs is forced to have the same amplitude and sigma.

+If a line list is specified, the fit is only executed using the lines in the list.
+If no line is provided, only the fits without constraints are executed.

+In case the original line list had duplicates (this was possible in an earlier version of RVFitter) there is an option to remove these duplicates.

 INPUT:

 - **--processed_spectra**: pkl file containing the re-normalized and clipped spectra

+- **--line_list (optional)**: txt file with three columns separated by one space. line_name line_center line_width : the line_width refers to the desired plotting range

+- **--drop_duplicates (optional)**: option to remove lines that are duplicated in the processed_spectra.
+To use this option you need to provide a CLEAN line_list in the previous option

 OUTPUT: